IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 Depending on the audit type, the process may include several different formats that involve the following:

-Office audit: meet with the IRS agent at their location
+Office Audit | Meet with the IRS agent at their office to review documents. |

-Field audit: agent visits your business to review records onsite
+Field Audit | IRS agent visits your business to examine records onsite. |

-Correspondence audit: review happens via mail or a secure online portal
+Correspondence Audit | Review is conducted via mail or a secure online portal. |

 Step 4: Audit Outcomes and Resolutions